-Relevant issues (types and means to file and amend)
+Relevant issues (types and ways to present and modify)

-Informative declarations are one of the ways of obtaining information that consists of the massive supply of information with tax implications to the Administration on a regular basis and using standardised channels.
+Informative tax returns are one of the ways of obtaining information that consists of mass provision of information with a tax impact on the Administration on a regular basis and using standardised channels.

 They can be differentiated as follows:

 Summary of withholdings and payments on account.
 These are declarations based on a withholding or account deposit previously made and which are reported, and must be filed when the withholding or account deposit has been made.